patrickbucher/docs/python/funcprog.md

 ---
 title: Functional Programming in Python
-subtitle: Book Summary
+subtitle: Concepts and Examples
 author: Patrick Bucher
 ---

-see [Functional Programming in Python](https://leanpub.com/functionalprogramminginpython) by Martin McBride
+This overview is inspired by [Functional Programming in Python](https://leanpub.com/functionalprogramminginpython) by Martin McBride.

 # Introduction